-- 11. Solve a transportation problem, just like in the following exercises in our textbook: 4.5/1,3,5,7.
-Show all your work! - 12.
-Prove that a transportation problem has always an optimal solution S, for which the associated set of edges E(S) contains no circuit. - 13.
-Explain while repeated use of the northwest corner rule yields a spanning tree solution to the transportation problem. - 14.
+- 10. Solve a transportation problem, just like in the following exercises in our textbook: 4.5/1,3,5,7.
+Show all your work! - 11.
+Prove that a transportation problem has always an optimal solution S, for which the associated set of edges E(S) contains no circuit. - 12.
 State and prove the formula expressing the cost of a spanning tree solution to the transportation problem in terms of the supply and demand numbers and the price values associated to the vertices.
-Explain how these prices are calculated, and why they are uniquely defined. - 15.
-State the dual problem to the transportation problem.
-Explain why a common solution value to both problems is the value of the optimum solution.
-Explain also why the "solutions" found to the dual problem in the algorithm solving the transportation problem are not valid, except for the one reached at the end. - 16.
-Suppose that while solving the transportation problem the cost does not decrease in a step.
-Are you sure you can stop there?
-Why not? - 17.
+Explain how these prices are calculated, and why they are uniquely defined. - 13.
+State and prove the formula on the equality between the transportation cost and the price difference between the income at the stores and the cost at the warehouses for the price system associated to a spanning tree solution. - 14.
 Explain why you may need edges with a zero flow on them in a spanning tree solution of the transportation problem.
-How could the use of the northwest corner rule force the presence of such an edge even in the initial solution? - 18.
+How could the use of the northwest corner rule force the presence of such an edge even in the initial solution? - 15.
 Suppose you find an edge that could be added to a spanning tree solution in the algorithm finding an optimal solution.
-Explain how you would rearrange the flow and what would you do if you end up with several edges in the circuit created having zero flow on them. - 19.
-Use the branch and bound method to solve the traveling salesperson problem indicated in 3.3/1. - 20.
-State a condition for the cost function which, if satisfied, allows to use a polynomial time algorithm finding a sub-optimal solution to the traveling salesperson problem whose cost is at most twice the minimum cost?
+Explain how you would rearrange the flow and what would you do if you end up with several edges in the circuit created having zero flow on them. - 16.
+Use the branch and bound method to solve the traveling salesperson problem indicated in 3.3/1. - 17.
+State a condition for the cost function which, if satisfied, allows to use a polynomial time algorithm finding a sub-optimal solution to the traveling salesperson problem whose cost is at most twice the minimum cost. - 18.
+Define a kernel of a progressively finite game and show that a player who starts at a non-kernel position has a winning strategy. - 19.
+Find the Grundy number of the NIM game with pile vector (1, 2, 2, 3).